trolldbois/python-haystack/README.md

 over the basic steps to go from a C Header file to a Python ctypes definition.
 Or you can do it yourself, with traditional Python ctypes records.

-The search api is available through the `haystack` script but also in an API so that you can embed that search in your own code.
+The search api is available through the `haystack-xxxx` family of scripts but also in an API so that you can embed that search in your own code.

 In short, the haystack search will iterate over every offset of the program's memory to try and find 'valid' offset for that specific record type.